Stopping Times of Boundaries: Relaxation and Continuity: Abstract

 \section{Abstract}

-We study boundaries and their hitting times in the context of optimal stopping and Bermudan-style options.
-We prove the continuity of the map linking the boundary to the value of its associated stopping policy.
-While the supremum norm is used to compare continuous boundaries, a weaker topology induced by the so-called \textit{relaxed $L^{\infty}$ distance} is used in the semicontinuous case.
-Relaxed stopping rules and their properties are also discussed.
-Incidentally, we provide a convergence analysis for neural stopping boundaries [Reppen, Soner, and Tissot-Daguette, Neural Optimal Stopping Boundary, 2022] entailing the universal approximation capability of neural networks and the notion of inf/sup convolution.
+We study the properties of the free boundaries and the corresponding hitting times in the context of optimal stopping in discrete time.
+We first prove the continuity of the map from the boundaries to the expected value of the corresponding stopping policy both in the supremum norm and also in a weaker, novel topology induced by the \textit{relaxed $L^{\infty}$ metric} that we introduce.
+The latter is particularly useful when the optimal stopping boundary is only proved to be semicontinuous.
+Secondly, we study the connection between the hitting times, and their relaxations as widely employed in recent numerical methods.
+All these results together with the universal approximation capability of neural networks and the notion of inf/sup convolution are then used to provide a convergence analysis for the algorithm in [Reppen, Soner, and Tissot-Daguette, Neural Optimal Stopping Boundary, 2025] for the numerical resolution of the exercise regions arising in the analysis of Bermudan type option.